-When you look at precious gems, stones and minerals, you will find that some are really shiny and some are not.
-This is due to the fact that certain substances reflect light in various ways.
-Some have a 'glassy' appearance, and others have a 'waxy' appearance.
-Some are characterised as 'dull' because they do not reflect light well.
-The various ways in which these objects reflect light can be related to a property known as 'lustre.'
+When you look at precious gems, stones, and minerals, you will find that some are shiny and some are not.
+This is because certain substances reflect light in various ways.
+Some have a “glassy” appearance, and others have a “waxy” appearance.
+Some are characterised as “dull” because they do not reflect light well.
+The various ways in which these objects reflect light can be related to a property known as “lustre”.

 1. Metallic and Submetallic

 Metallic lustre refers to minerals that are opaque, translucent, and have the appearance of polished metal.
 Different pyrites, which are used to produce coins, gold nuggets, and copper, are common examples.
 Minerals with submetallic lustre resemble metals but have become less shiny or dull as a result of weathering and corrosion.
 Sphalerite and cinnabar are some examples.
 They have the same appearance as metal, but because of weathering and corrosion, they become less reflective or dull.
 Some examples are sphalerite and cinnabar.

 Nonmetallic lustre refers to the lustre of minerals that do not appear metallic.
 These are further classified as Adamantine, Dull, Vitreous, Greasy, and so on.
 Nonmetallic minerals don't look like metals and have different subcategories, which will be further discussed.

 Nonmetallic can be expressed as a material that lacks metal and possesses characteristics of good electricity and thermal conductivity.
 These are further divided into different types.